Mario2334/cricbuddy/README.md

 ## Features

-- Two-screen navigation structure (easily extensible)
+- Five-tab navigation structure with bottom tabs
 - API service module for replicating cURL requests
 - Clean, modern UI with React Navigation
+- **AI-Powered Cricket Coach Assistant** - Chat with an AI coach that has knowledge of your team data
+- Match tracking and team management
-- Ready for custom screen implementations
+- Calendar integration for match scheduling
+- Player statistics and performance tracking

 ## Getting Started